nbdc-datahub/hbcd-docs/docs/instruments/admin/study-navigators.md

 ## Instrument Details

 Mistrust among pregnant individuals who use substances can present significant barriers to recruitment and retention.
-To address this, the HBCD Study employs a novel approach of integrating **Study Navigators (support professionals such as certified peer support specialists)** into the research team.
-This model enhances recruitment, engagement, and retention, particularly among marginalized and underrepresented populations.
-The inclusion of Study Navigators represents a paradigm shift in longitudinal research, placing greater emphasis on participant support and human-centered engagement.
+To address this, the HBCD Study employs a novel approach of integrating **Study Navigators (support professionals such as certified peer support specialists)** to support recruitment, engagement, and retention.
 For details on the conceptual framework, core skills, training, and team integration of support professionals, see [Hilliard et al. 2025](https://doi.org/10.1016/j.dcn.2024.101495).

 The **Study Navigator Contact Form** included in the data release captures visit-specific information when participant support is provided.
 It documents: